 Please note the Recreational Trails Program and Land & Water Conservation Fund awards are not announced until federal partners approve applications, which is delayed beyond state awards.
 The earliest projects will be awarded is September/October.
-Do not start work on a project until you have a signed agreement or costs will not be reimbursed
+Do not start work on a project until you have a signed agreement or costs will not be reimbursed.

-1.4 Deadline/Timeline
+Deadline/Timeline

 Project applications will be received by the Idaho Department of Parks & Recreation (IDPR) at the Boise office at least once per state fiscal year, typically in January.
 Applicants are encouraged to submit a draft application in December, giving department staff time to request any needed changes to make the project eligible.
-Grants must be received in the electronic system by Friday, January 27, 2023 to be eligible for the grant cycle.
+Grants must be received in the electronic system by Friday, January 26, 2024 to be eligible for the grant cycle.
 NO HARD COPY APPLICATIONS ARE ACCEPTED.
+All supporting documentation (i.e. letters of commitment, public notice verification, land ownership, required signatures) must be received by IDPR in the electronic system by the deadline.
+Missing documentation will make an application INELIGIBLE for consideration and will be disqualified.
 Applicants are required to submit proposals electronically at: